-- 8.27 The sitting Panel's first decision is whether or not to conduct proceedings in relation to a matter (ASIC Regulation 20). - 8.28 Factors to be considered include whether the Panel has jurisdiction to consider the matter, whether the accusations would give rise to unacceptable circumstances if proven, whether and what remedies may be available and/or whether the application is frivolous or vexatious.
+- 8.27 The sitting Panel's first decision is whether or not to conduct proceedings in relation to a matter (ASIC Regulation 20). - 8.28 Factors to be considered include whether the Panel has jurisdiction to consider the matter, whether the accusations would give rise to unacceptable circumstances if proven, what remedies may be available, whether the same or similar facts and remedies are the subject of a court proceeding involving the same or similar parties and whether the application is frivolous or vexatious.